ttlsamuel/vtuber-clip-timestamp/README.md

 Caution:
 - Check whether you have the right file extension name for ffmpeg command.
-- Check the type of image in the clip img file, it will be converted to jpg.
 - Check all directories!
+- Check the fps variable in video_timestamp_project.py, it affects the timestamp calculation!

 TO-DO:
 - lower the time for converting stream vod to frames by not using the jpeg format.